CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/00-explore-foundry.md

 ## Lab Overview

-In this exercise, you'll create and explore a Microsoft Foundry project.

-This exercise should take approximately **30** minutes to complete.
+In this exercise, you'll create and explore a **Microsoft Foundry** project.
+You will learn how to navigate the Microsoft Foundry portal, view the underlying Azure resources associated with your project, and use built-in AI assistance to understand platform capabilities.
+You will also deploy a generative AI model from the model catalog and connect a client application to your Foundry resource using the project endpoint and API key.

 ## Lab Objectives

+In this lab, you will perform:

+* Task 1: Create a Microsoft Foundry project
+* Task 2: View Azure resources for Microsoft Foundry
+* Task 3: Explore the Microsoft Foundry portal
+* Task 4: Get AI assistance
+* Task 5: Deploy a model
+* Task 6: Use your Foundry resource endpoint

 ## Task 1: Create a Microsoft Foundry project

-Microsoft Foundry uses *projects* to organize models, resources, data, and other assets used to develop an AI solution.
-Projects are associated with an Azure *Microsoft Foundry* resource, which provides the cloud services required to support AI app and agent development on Azure.
+In this task, you will create a Microsoft Foundry project.
+You will sign in to the Microsoft Foundry portal, configure the project settings such as the subscription, resource group, Foundry resource, and region, and create the project that will be used to manage models, agents, and other AI assets.

 1. In a web browser, open [Microsoft Foundry](https://ai.azure.com) at `https://ai.azure.com`.